First Fleet Re-enactment Voyage: Background

 To commemorate the 1988 Australian Bicentenary, Jonathan King (descendant of Lieutenant Philip King, Arthur Phillip's aide-de-camp) proposed in 1977 that a reenactment voyage made up of square-rigged sailing vessels similar to those used by the First Fleet be made.
 The project was met with opposition from Australian individuals and organisations.
 There was concern that by emphasising the British colonisation of Australia, the reenactment voyage would negatively remind people of the nations' convict origins.
-Offending the Australian Aborigines, whose land was stolen from them by the colonisation, was also a concern.
+Offending Aboriginal Australians, whose land was stolen from them by the colonisation, was also a concern.
+Indigenous Australians did criticise the bicentenary celebrations and the reenactment as commemorating invasion: on 26 January 1988, thousands marched in Sydney in protest and activists established an Aboriginal Tent Embassy at Mrs Macquarie's Chair.